salilab/saliweb/doc/modules/frontend.rst

    .. attribute:: htmlroot

-      The top-level URL under which all static web files (HTML, style sheets, images) are found.
+      The top-level URL under which all static web files (HTML, style sheets, images) are found (read-only).

    .. attribute:: cgiroot

-      The top-level URL under which all CGI scripts are found.
+      The top-level URL under which all CGI scripts are found (read-only).

+   .. attribute:: http_status

+      The HTTP status code (e.g. 200 OK, 404 Not Found) that will be reported when the web page is printed.

    .. attribute:: version

-      The version number of this web service.
+      The version number of this web service (read-only).

    .. attribute:: email

-      If a user is authenticated against the service, this is their email address; otherwise, it is undef.
+      If a user is authenticated against the service, this is their email address; otherwise, it is undef (read-only).

    .. attribute:: modeller_key

-      If a user is authenticated against the service and has already provided a MODELLER key, this is it; otherwise, it is undef.
+      If a user is authenticated against the service and has already provided a MODELLER key, this is it; otherwise, it is undef (read-only).

    .. attribute:: cgi

-      A pointer to the CGI.pm object used to display HTML.
+      A pointer to the CGI.pm object used to display HTML (read-only).

    .. attribute:: index_url
                   submit_url